huzaifazia17/TomoAIClient/README.md

 ---

 ## 🎥 Demonstration Video
-Watch the demo video directly here:
+A short demonstration of the main features of Tomo AI has been recorded and is available to watch here:

 [![Watch the Demo Video](https://img.youtube.com/vi/1Q8X6lE_hno/0.jpg)](https://youtu.be/1Q8X6lE_hno)